'You destroy, we rebuild' - a builder's life in war-torn Syria

-BEIRUT When builder Abu Salem repairs a shell hole in a house in rebel-held southern Syria, he knows it might not be the last job he does on the structure.
+BEIRUT (Reuters) - When builder Abu Salem repairs a shell hole in a house in rebel-held southern Syria, he knows it might not be the last job he does on the structure.

 "There is a chance the buildings will be hit again," he told Reuters.
 "But in the short term people should be able to take refuge in their homes."